Dict-BERT: Enhancing Language Model Pre-training with Dictionary: Appendix

 \subsubsection{Sentence-level Definition Discrimination}

 Instead of locally aligning the semantic representation, learning to differentiate between correct and polluted word definitions helps the language model capture global information of input text and dictionary definitions.
-We denote the set of definitions from rare words in the input text as ${C}$.
-We then sample a set of ``polluted'' definitions from dictionary by replacing $C$ with probability 50\% with a different word randomly sampled from the entire vocabulary together with its definition.
-Since the last layer representation on the special token [SEP] is the fused representation of a word definition, we apply a multi-layer perception (MLP) as a binary classifier $f_{\text{MLP}}(\cdot)$ to predict whether the appended definition is for a rare word ($y=1$) or any polluted one ($y=0$) in the input text sequence.
-Therefore, the discriminative objective can be formally defined as follows,
+We denote the set of definitions of rare words in the input text as ${C}$.
+We then create a set of ``polluted'' word that are randomly sampled from the entire vocabulary together with its definition.
+The number of sampled ``polluted'' words is equal to the number of rare words appeared in the input text sequence.